catamphetamine/libphonenumber-js/README.md

 ```
 </details>

-### `class` AsYouType(defaultCountry: string?)
+### `class` AsYouType([options or defaultCountry])

 Creates a formatter for a partially entered phone number.

-The [`defaultCountry`](#country-code) is optional and, if specified, is gonna be the default country for formatting non-international phone numbers.
-The formatter instance provides two methods:
+Available `options`:

+* `defaultCountry` — Default country for parsing national numbers.
+Instead of passing `options.defaultCountry` one could pass `defaultCountry` argument directly.

+* `defaultCallingCode` — Default calling code for parsing national numbers.
+Some numbering plans are for ["non-geographical numbering plans"](#non-geographical-numbering-plan) and they don't have a country code, so `defaultCountry` can't be specified for them.

  * `input(text)` — Takes any text, parses it and appends the digits to the input.
 Returns the formatted phone number.
  * `reset()` — Resets the input.